ga-adi-macaron/Course-Materials/lessons/workflow-and-dev-tools/git-github-lesson/readme.md

 * How do I check the configuration on a specific machine?
 * How does GitHub know that I am allowed to push to a specific repo?

-> Check: Call on various students to reveal their answers.

 ## Introduction: Git Ignore file (10 mins)